catreadme/kudos-token/readme.md

 # Kudos ERC20 Token
-> Kudos is a simple ERC20 token developed for the ADSB lecture at OST university of applied sciences.
+> Kudos is a simple ERC20 token developed for the ADSB course at OST university of applied sciences.

 - [Quickstart](#quickstart)
 - [Requirements](#requirements)